Second VA-36 (U.S. Navy)

-Attack Squadron 36 (VA-36), nicknamed the Roadrunners, was an Attack Squadron of the U.S. Navy.
+Attack Squadron 36 (VA-36), nicknamed the Roadrunners, was an Attack Squadron of the United States Navy.
 The squadron was established on 6 March 1987 at NAS Oceana, Virginia, where it was based during its entire life.
 It flew the A-6E Intruder until it was disestablished on 1 April 1994.
 It was the second squadron to be designated VA-36, the first VA-36 was disestablished on 1 August 1970.